dustinlit/California-Wildfire-Ignition-ML-Modeling/README.md

 - The interaction of **Roads** and **Forests** has high signifigance in both models.
 May be due to fires started by cars in dry conditions.
 - **Dryness** features are the top climate driver.

+## Project Challenges
+- **Dataset size** - As Additional data is added and overall spatial granularity is increased, ***processor times are becoming prohibitively large and unwieldy*** on current hardware.
+It has become a balancing act to subset the dataset for efficient workflow without overly affecting model performance.
+- **Heavy Class Imbalance** - Damaging wildfire events are rare compared to days with no significant events.
+The low risk class composes the overwhelming majority of the total data points.
+Moderate and high risk events only compose **3.6%**.
+In testing, `Undersampling` the majority class works best for balancing, while oversampling the minority class tends to *add too much noise* to the models.
+- **Messy Real World Data** - You dont ahve to wander to far of the path of nice cultivated datasets to realize the inherent messiness of real world data.
+While many agencies do a fantastic job wrangling the data for their needs, interconnecting this data can become a challenge.
+Data with large gaps, data without spatial fields or too low resolution, data in which you have to wrangle random mistakes.
+Some days feel like a rodeo, and many promising avenues become dead ends as sometimes the bull gets you.
+- **Fire Complexity** - Damaging fires often persist for many days and evolve at different rates and many databases lack consistent listings for file containment times.
+This makes utilizing ignition dates for spread and damage problematic.
+A time consuming auditing of multiple databases may be required.
+- **Spatial Resolution** - My current hardware limits the resolution at which the state can be analyzed.
+This creastes overgeneralization and neutralization of some data, like `slope` and `wind speed`.

 ## Next Steps / Potential Improvements
 - Re-evaluate damage model structure.
 Maybe change to regression with dollar amount.